What is Counselling?

 Depression, Poor confidence and Low Self Esteem, An eating disorder, A fear or phobia, A habit or addiction, Obsessive Compulsive Disorder (OCD), Post -Traumatic Stress Disorder (PTSD), coping with Long Term Illness etc.

 Counselling and Psychotherapy can be used to resolve many issues and those on this page are just a small selection of what can be achieved.
-If you have a particular issue you would like to discuss, please call either one of us Joy or John for a Free 20 min confidential consultation on 01202 303722 or email us if you prefer.
+If you have a particular issue you would like to discuss, please contact us for a Free 20 min confidential consultation.